miguelalba96/github.io/_posts/21-10-16-LinearModels-intro.md

 However, it depends on the preferences and tasks of the practitioner; if you are fitting a linear model and your interest is to generalize over a test set, you may always find it more convenient to use modules such as `scikit-learn`, `Tensorflow` or `PyTorch` in Python.

-In this case we will be using the dataset `diamonds` from the [`ggplot2`](https://ggplot2.tidyverse.org/reference/diamonds.html).
-This dataset a dataset containing the prices and other attributes of almost 54,000 diamonds.
+In this case we will be using the dataset `diamonds` from [`ggplot2`](https://ggplot2.tidyverse.org/reference/diamonds.html).
+This is a dataset containing the prices and other attributes of almost 54,000 diamonds.

 This is how we can start loading the data and plotting some interesting descriptive statistics